How to travel ethically

 Why care about ethical travel?

 It is important to remember that while on holiday in another country those working in your hotels, bars and cafes are not.
 By thinking about the places you visit and where you spend your money while there you can help to stop exploitation of local workers.
 By using eco friendly methods of transport you can help to reduce environmental damage.

 Remember, if you are not contributing to environmental damage and are spending your tourist euro in a safe and healthy manner, then you can enjoy your travel time without any guilt.

 Ethical transport modes

 You can easily get to the UK with any of the Irish ferry companies, such as Stena Line and Irish Ferries.
-These companies also offer bus and boat packages, which work out to be way cheaper than flying.
+These companies also offer bus and boat packages, which can work out to be cheaper than flying.

 There is an extensive network of trains all over the globe.
 Whether you fly into a destination or take the boat to get there, you can then use a train to get to your destination in a safe and timely manner.
-Or, you could even spend months InterRailing around Europe.
+Or, you could even spend some time InterRailing around Europe.

 Trams and metros

 Many cities throughout the world have trams and metros, and they are cheap and environmentally friendly.
 Most are also extremely easy to get around too, even if you’re not great at reading maps.

 Obviously, you can’t walk from country to country or city to city, but you can use your feet to explore a city itself, rather than taking taxis or using public transport.
 Or rent a bike for a few days.
 A lot of European cities are very bike friendly.